 For example, some materials break rules that we typically accept as being unbreakable.

-We commonly think of glass as being extremely fragile, so much so that when my colleagues and I introduce Museum guests to our World Alive tarantulas, we talk about how fragile the body of the arachnid is and how it would shatter like glass if we were to drop it.
+We commonly think of glass as being extremely fragile, so much so that when my colleagues and I introduce Museum guests to our World Alive tarantulas, we talk about h… Keep reading.

 Here at Discovery Place, we are obnoxiously passionate about inspiring and empowering people in all walks of life to appreciate and even love science.
 This passion stems not only from the geeky gene inside our DNA, it also comes from a perception that science can and has changed the world for the better.

 Science is about the human desire to understand the mechanisms of the world around us.
 Those ambitions do not exclude the parts of our world that typically fall under the social sciences umbrella.
-In fact, the social context of science is an extremely important ingredient that ultimately makes or breaks the scientific endeavor.
-Sharing your answers with others who are also working on a problem is not only not cheating (forgive the double negative), its a critical step in the process… Keep reading.
+In fact, the social context of science is an extremely important ingredient that ultimately … Keep reading.